risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

 |

-leader elect mechanism and endpoints manages which replicated coponent is in active and which in standby
+leader elect mechanism and endpoint resource manages which replicated coponent is in active and which in standby

    elected component becomes a leader and is set as acitive component